 why working with a career coach is important

-The value in working with a professional keeps you making progress when times get tough.
+The value of working with a professional keeps you making progress when times get tough.
 If you encounter roadblocks and struggles, you can brainstorm solutions.
 Your counselor and you can find the best way past the setback and get you on track.

 When you call your career counselor to let them know that you found that job or tell them you got your first client, both of you can celebrate!

-There are many types of career assessment that can help you learn more about yourself including several free ones online.
+There are many types of career assessments that can help you learn more about yourself including several free ones online.
 However, working with a specialist might limit your trial and error.
 Come work with Accessible Career to learn more about yourself and guide you toward some possible options.
 Then refine your choices to create a plan to move you into your new career.

 Career assessment can steer you in the right direction.